willbates13/Football_Analytics_JCproject/README.md

   specific action (pass, carry, shot, etc.) from each zone.
 * **Action Advantage** heatmaps – the improvement over the average action in that zone, analogous to an RL advantage function.

+The support-context visualisation groups states by the on-ball player's help: isolated versus supported, pressure levels and whether a progressive passing lane exists.
+These states are derived from StatsBomb 360 freeze frames, so the plot only appears for competitions where those data are available.

+The static PNG and quiver plot add presentation-friendly slides for exploring action values and ball movement without relying on interactive controls.
+The shot quality heatmap complements the possession model by answering "what kinds of shots score most often?" in terms of distance and shooting angle.